mmayla/spendesk-3d-workshop/TEAM_GUIDE.md

 # 🎯 Team Guide: Building Your 3D Scene

 Welcome to the **3D Scene Building Workshop**!
-Your mission is to create an awesome 3D scene using only primitive shapes that will be combined with other teams' scenes into one massive virtual world.
+Your mission is to create an awesome 3D scene using only primitive shapes with complete creative freedom.

 ## 🚀 Quick Start